Model density approach to Ewald summations: Theoretical Method

 can be considered, to ensure absolute convergence.
 Extending this same condition to higher order moments, the absolute convergence can be achieved faster. \\ In Eq.\nosep\eqref{ewald_9}, all the integrals are taken over the unit cell $\Omega$.
 However, for analytical evaluations, it is convenient to extend the integration to the entire space.
 This can be achieved by noticing that the function $A(\bm{r} - \bm{r}', \kappa)$ in Eqs.\nosep\eqref{ewald_13} and \eqref{ewald_40} is lattice periodic, and that Eq.\nosep\eqref{ndiff} guarantees the lattice periodicity of the spheropole $\mathcal{S}_{\Omegasmall}[\nzerocdq]$ in Eq.\nosep\eqref{ewald_9}, thus leading to

 where the spheropole term is given by

 Note that $\mathcal{S}[\nzerocdq]$ of Eq.\nosep\eqref{int_ext_4} merely represents a shift of the electrostatic potential.
-In the case of charge neutrality of the unit cell, this shift is not relevant for the calculation of the total energy of the crystal, but may be involved in the computation of energy derivatives in a finite basis.\cite{saund_electrostatic, jacques_grad, maschio_raman, maschio_ir, doll_grad}
+In the case of charge neutrality of the unit cell, this shift is not relevant for the calculation of the total energy of the crystal, but may be involved in the computation of energy derivatives in a finite basis, due to the \emph{Pulay force} contributions.\cite{saund_electrostatic, jacques_grad, maschio_raman, maschio_ir, doll_grad}